mattelacqua/duckietown-soid/README.md

 python agents/example.py configs/example.ini
 ```

-This will run the example, which demonstrates agents moving in the environment and how they do that.
-I suggest following the functions to get an idea of how everything comes together.
-To change the number of agents, in the [config file](configs/example.ini), change the NUM_RANDOM_AGENTS setting.
+This will run the example, which demonstrates agents moving in the environment.
+To get an idea of how the agent file invokes the simulator and agents, you can follow the function calls to the agent API.

+In the [config file](configs/example.ini) there are many settings that you can adjust such as:

+  + Number of agents
+  + Reinforcement Learning parameters
+  + File destinations
+  + Randomization / Input datapaths

 ### Agents <a name="agents_basic"></a>